dbsloan/duplexseq/README.md

 ## duplexseq_snp_classification.pl

-This script is called with two arguments:
+This script adds functional annotation information to SNP files (gene names, synonymous/nonsynonymous, etc.).
+It is called with two arguments in the specified order on the command line:

 `perl duplexseq_snp_classification.pl  snp_file  coord_map_file  >  output_file`